 The construction of the proposed development is not expected to have a significant effect on the visual amenity of the surrounding area.
 There are no protected views within the area that will be affected by the proposed development and while there may be impacts due to the construction phase, these will be short term in nature and are not likely to be significant.
-The closet designated site to the development is lough Gill SAC and this is 86km west of the application site at the River Bonnet.
-There is no hydrological connectivity between these two areas, this distance is sufficient to ensure that no significant effects will arise.
+There are no Natura 2000 sites within 15km of the proposed development.